joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/enrich_crawlers_listings/enrich_crawlers_listings.md

 ### Purpose

 Creates enriched tables for the context `Crawlers Listings` from OLX and VivaReal.
 This schema has tables that extract data from both websites.
+The ingestion is incremental, partitioned on city, year, month and day columns.

 ### Execution Interval

-Weekly.
+Twice a week.
 More information about run time [here]({chart_url}{dag_id}).

 ### Outputs